prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 The software's source code should be hosted on GitHub.com in its own repository which uses the following conventions:

   + Contains a file named `README.md` which provides instructions for how to install and use the software.
+It must also specify which Python version to run it on (2.x vs 3.x).
   + Contains a license named `LICENSE.md` or `LICENSE.txt` or `LICENSE` which specifies copyright holder(s) and terms of use.
 You are recommended to choose from one of the standard licenses available within the GitHub.com user interface when you create a new repository.
   + Contains a directory called `planning` which contains information and artifact(s) resulting from the research, planning, and proposal processes.
 Somewhere inside this directory must exist a restatement of your system's objectives, information inputs, and information outputs.
   + Contains a directory called `app` (or some other name of choice) which contains one or more Python files to perform the application's functionality.
 The Python files may exist within various sub-directories of the `app` directory, if appropriate.